TETEURYAN/CelsiusInFahrenheit/README.md

 # Celsius In Fahrenheit
 .py which converts temperatures from Celcius to Fahrenheit.
-Good for those who like cold weather.
+Good for those who like cold weather. right?